 This was the first year I have grown my own herbs.
 Not sure why it took me so long.
-I tend to avoid things that are unfamiliar so growing my own herbs was an unknown to me.
-That was until my dad showed up to my house with a cilantro, oregano, parsley, dill, and of course basil.
+I tend to avoid things that are unfamiliar and growing my own herbs was foreign territory for me.
+That was until my dad showed up to my house with cilantro, oregano, parsley, dill, and of course basil.

 - Dill: Huge and useless.
 It died without me using it once.
 (All the pickle makers out there just let out a gasp)

 - Cilantro: Loved having this around.
 Used it in our cheesy chicken enchiladas and other mexican dishes.

 - Oregano: Eh.
 Haven’t used it much.
 I did put some on our “gourmet pizza recipe” but that’s about it.

 - Parsley: LOVE having this around as well.
 Used it a ton.
 It’s been great for recipes like meatball subs, marinara sauce, oven omelet, and many more.

 - Basil: My favorite.
 Not only does the plant get huge but I have found a lot of uses for my lovely basil leaves.
 My favorite use of the basil leaves is making homemade pesto.

 I had no idea making my own pesto was so easy.
 I had always bought it in jars at the store but was amazed at the difference between fresh pesto and jarred pesto.
 No competition.
 Fresh and homemade is better.